missionpinball/mpf-docs/docs/mechs/pop_bumpers/index.md

 * A [coil](../coils/index.md) to
     push the ball away.

-There are of course other parts, like the pop bumper body, all parts need to match in size and dimension of course.
+There areother parts, like the pop bumper body, all parts need to match in size and dimension of course.
 The complete assembly consists of parts above the playfield and some parts below the playfield.
 Above the playfield the following parts need to be